-2. INTEGRATED AD-AB SORPTION REFRIGERATION SYSTEM
+2. DESCRIPTION OF THE NEW INTEGRATED AD-AB SORPTION REFRIGERATION SYSTEM

-2.1 Principal operation
+2.1 Cycle construction

 Fig. 1 illustrates a schematic of an integrated AD-AB sorption cooling system.
 As seen from the figure, the system components are an integration of the main components of both absorption and adsorption systems in one integrated system.
 The integrated system comprises six main components including a condenser, an evaporator, an absorber, a generator, and two adsorption beds called the adsorber and the desorber.